dedenf/dedenf.github.io/_posts/2025-06-19-rise-of-ai-workforce.md

 > The terminations would follow a previous round of layoffs in May that hit 6,000 people and fell hardest on product and engineering positions, largely sparing customer-facing roles like sales and marketing.

-I think there will be more to come, not sure when this trend will be stop.
+I think there will be more to come, not sure when this trend will stop.